 Pool Pump Losing Power?
 Upgrade to a Variable-Speed Pool Pump and Save Energy

 If your pool pump is running slower, getting louder, or no longer keeping your water clear, you may be dealing with declining performance — not total failure.
-This is a common issue for pool owners across Massachusetts and New Hampshire, especially those still relying on older single-speed pool pumps.

-Do you replace it now, or wait until it completely fails?
+When a pump starts to struggle, the big question becomes:Â Do you replace it now, or wait until it completely fails?

 In most cases, upgrading before total failure is the smarter move — particularly when energy-efficient variable-speed pool pumps and regional rebates are available.